A common question by startup entrepreneurs and established business owners goes something like this:

 Descriptive Name for a Brand

 A descriptive name is something like “Mary’s Bakery” or Akron Plumbing.
-They clearly describe the type of businessNames like these have several advantages:
+Descriptive names clearly describe the type of business.
+Brand names like these have several advantages:

-- Inexpensive to convey what business you are in.
+- Descriptive names are inexpensive.
+Descriptive names immediately convey something about the business.
 You don’t have to spend a lot of money on advertising to establish a brand identity that the public will come to know and recognize for the line of business you are in.
 With a name like Smith’s Towing, for instance, people will know exactly what your company does just based on the name itself.

 - Easy to think up.
-You don’t typically need to go through the effort of spending hours or days thinking up a name.
+You don’t need to go through the effort of spending hours or days thinking up a name.
 Nor do you need to hire a brand naming consultant.
 For a small business just starting out, the task of thinking up a unique name on your own may be too daunting.
 And if your business is on a tight budget, a naming consultant may be out of reach.
 No wonder so many small businesses opt for simplicity, choosing something like “Sally Mae Candies” or a similar descriptive name.

 But of course you have to weigh the advantages of choosing a descriptive brand name against the negatives.
-Here are two downsides of using a descriptive name or phrase, instead of something unique:
+Here are three downsides of using a descriptive name or phrase, instead of a unique brand name:

 - Tougher to establish competitive advantage and customer benefits.
-When someone is searching in the phone book or in Google or Bing for a vendor, how do they know that Akron Plumbing is better than Joe’s Plumbing at unclogging drains?
+When someone is searching in Google or Bing or a local community for a vendor, how do they know that Akron Plumbing is better than Joe’s Plumbing at unclogging drains?
 Does the name convey that the service is friendlier, cheaper or perhaps faster?
 Can a prospective customer tell what sets the business apart?
 One way to counter this is to use a tagline.
 “Service in one hour” or “We unclog drains with a smile” or some other tagline can help differentiate the business, even if the name doesn’t.

 Unique Made-Up Name for a Brand

 Now let’s take a look at using a newly-coined word or a unique word for your brand.
-Using a unique, made-up word or phrase to name your business has its advantages:
+Using a unique, made-up word or phrase to name your business and products has its advantages:

 - Made-up words set your brand apart.
-Think of some of the online business names: TechCrunch, Squidoo, Boing Boing, Gizmodo.
+Think of some online business names, as an example: TechCrunch, Instagram, SnapChat, Boing Boing, Gizmodo.
 They are distinctive.
 The name conveys an identity that is unique to that business.

 - Flexible enough for strategic business changes.
 If your business is named Mary’s Bakery, but later on you decide to open a deli or develop a line of mail order gift baskets, you may find your name is too limiting.
-Whereas, something like “Teaberry’s” does not limit you to a single line of business.
+Whereas, something like Starbucks does not limit you to a single product or line of business.

 - Easier to trademark.
 With a name you’ve coined, you don’t have to worry about it being so generic or descriptive that the trademark examiner refuses to pass it because it doesn’t create enough of an identity.
 Nor are you likely to encounter others using the same name or something similar as you might with common names.
 Unique names that have never before been used are less likely to be challenged by some other party.
-They will be easier to get a trademark on.
+They will be easier to secure a trademark on.

 - Easier to get the matching domain name.
 Many descriptive dot com domain names are long gone (remember — the dot com extension is what most people trying to find a website naturally assume, here in the United States).
 It could be impossible to get the matching domain for a descriptive name.
-Worse, if another company already is using it, they could end up siphoning off traffic that was otherwise meant for your site, or at the very least confusing the public.
-These days, if you want to get an exact domain name, you’ll have a much better shot if it’s for a word you just made up last week
+Worse, if another company already is using it, they could end up siphoning off traffic that was otherwise meant for your site.
+Or at the very least it could confuse the public.
+These days, if you want to get an exact domain name, you’ll have a much better shot if it’s for a word you just made up last week.

 Of course, made-up names have their challenges, too.
 Here are some disadvantages of unique or made-up words as brand names: